roadrunner-server/roadrunner-docs/docs/en/middleware/writing-a-middleware.md

 - #### Writing a middleware for HTTP
 [![Writing a middleware](https://img.youtube.com/vi/f5fUSYaDKxo/0.jpg)](https://www.youtube.com/watch?v=f5fUSYaDKxo)

-RoadRunner HTTP server uses default Golang middleware model which allows you to extend it using custom or community-driven middleware.
-The simplest service with middleware registration would look like:
+The RoadRunner HTTP server employs the standard Golang middleware architecture, enabling seamless integration of custom or community-developed middleware.
+A basic example of a service that incorporates middleware registration is as follows:

 ### HTTP

 ```golang
 package middleware